DX Studio Dance Competitions - General Info

 CASH AWARDS - regionals

-Cash prizes are given in certificates to be used at future DX events and are awarded when 5+ routines in a category.
+Cash prizes are awarded in certificates to be used at future DX events and are awarded when 5+ routines in a category.
 All cash prizes awarded to the studio.

 CASH AWARDS - nationals

-Cash prizes are given in certificates to be used at future DX events .
+Cash prizes are awarded in certificates to be used at future DX events .
 Cash prizes adjusted when there are less than 750 routines attending nationals.
 All cash prizes awarded to the studio.

 The total points of each routine will determine the award level.
 All dancers receive individual awards for each routine.
 Grand Champions take home banners for the studio.
 Personalized X-Award plaques and Judge's Choice banners are presented on stage to the winning performance.